Reviews You Can Rely On

 This test highlights some nuanced issues requiring the establishment of two subcategories to accurately explain each model's range.
 These are the effective range and maximum range.
 We define the effective range as the number of miles traversed at or near the scooter's maximum speed.
 Conversely, we define the maximum range as the longest distance you can travel at any speed.
 Ideally, one would want the battery to propel the scooter and rider at full tilt until the very end of the battery's charge.
 However, this is not the case with a number of the models tested.
 Because of this, we use the effective range to rank scooters fairly.

 Tip: Although two scooters may have the same factory-listed run time, they may not have the same range.
 Range depends on how fast the scooter will go and at what steepness.
 It is also affected by variables such as rider weight, riding speed, and weather conditions like temperature and wind.
+Accelerating from 0-15 MPH takes a lot of energy, and if you can kick the scooter during that acceleration, we found we could add another few miles of range.

 The Gotrax G4 happily struts along for 22.0 miles, but the clear winners are the Ninebot Max G2 and Niu Kqi3 Max with effective ranges of 34.4 and 29.8 miles, respectively.
-Our bottom performers can only tackle a fraction of these long distances, which can make the difference between an easy ride home or a tiring walk, bitterly pushing your scooter along.
+Our bottom performers can only tackle a fraction of these long distances, which can make the difference between an easy ride home or a tiring walk, bitterly kicking your scooter along.
 But, if the scooter is just for play in the neighborhood, a long-range may be overkill.
 Riders around 200 pounds can expect similar results, whereas heavier or lighter riders may see a deduction or boost in these numbers.

 Complementing the range analysis is the battery charge time.
 All the models in this review use lithium-ion batteries, except for the Razor E300, which uses a sealed lead acid battery.
 While letting your scooter charge overnight may be convenient, batteries don't like being overcharged, and overcharging can even pose a fire risk.
 Therefore, it's safest to know how long it takes to charge your battery and to unplug your scooter as soon as the battery level is full.